-BIOL 314 -Microbiology (3 with optional 1 cr. lab)
+BIOL 314 -Microbiology (3 credits with optional I credit lab)

 A study of microorganisms including bacteria, viruses, rickettsiae, fungi, and other microbial forms.
 The morphology, physiology, ecology, evolution of these organisms, their pathogenesis, host responses, epidemiology, and control are discussed.
 Laboratory exercises illustrate morphology, growth, biochemical characteristics, identification and classification, microbial immunity, genetics and various laboratory techniques.
 Prerequisite: CHEM 241 or permission of the instructor.
 3 lecture and 3 laboratory hours.